Michael Honywood: Life

-Honywood became fellow of Christ's, where Thomas Bainbridge was master, and served the university offices of taxor in 1623, and of proctor in 1628.
+Honywood became fellow of Christ's, where Thomas Bainbrigg was master, and served the university offices of taxor in 1623, and of proctor in 1628.
 Richard Crackenthorpe, a friend, records help received from Honywood in his work on logic.
-He took part in college management, and helped forward the erection of the new fellows' buildings, completed in 1644, by advancing money, which was not repaid till 27 August 1649.
+He took part in college management, and helped forward the erection of the new Fellows' Building, completed in 1644, by advancing money, which was not repaid till 27 August 1649.
 While Honywood remained a fellow, John Milton was not eligible for a fellowship, under a statute limiting fellows to just one per county (by birth: Honywood and Milton were both born in Middlesex.

-In 1640 Honywoood was appointed to the college living of Kegworth, Leicestershire, but he did not reside there; and when the First English Civil War threatened Cambridge at the beginning of 1642, he crossed to the Low Countries.
-During the protectorate he was at Utrecht, enjoying the friendship of William Sancroft and devoting himself to the collection of books.
+In 1640 Honywoood was appointed rector of the college living of St Andrew's Church, Kegworth, Leicestershire, but he did not reside there; and when the First English Civil War threatened Cambridge at the beginning of 1642, he crossed to the Low Countries.
+During the Protectorate he was at Utrecht, enjoying the friendship of William Sancroft and devoting himself to the collection of books.
 Another fellow bibliophile and friend from this time was Thomas Browne.

-In 1643 Bainbridge ineffectually wrote to Honywood urging him to return, so as not to exceed the statutable limit of absence, which would defeat his wish that Honywood should succeed him as master.
+In 1643 Bainbrigg ineffectually wrote to Honywood urging him to return, so as not to exceed the statutable limit of absence, which would defeat his wish that Honywood should succeed him as master.
 In 1645 Honywood was still abroad.
-Over Bainbridge's protests, the parliamentary commissioners for Leicestershire sequestered Honywood's living of Kegworth, and a new rector was appointed in 1649.
+Over Bainbrigg's protests, the parliamentary commissioners for Leicestershire sequestered Honywood's living of Kegworth, and a new rector was appointed in 1649.

 At the Restoration Honywood returned to England, and resumed his living in Kegworth.
 The sectaries in his parish gave him some trouble, and in 1667 Richard Gibson, a Quaker who refused to pay his tithes, was thrown into prison, and was detained there for several years at Honywood's suit.
 Some of the fellows of Christ's College hoped that he might be appointed master, at a time when Ralph Cudworth held the post.

 On 12 October 1660 Honywood was installed dean of Lincoln, retaining Kegworth in commendam for the rest of his life.
 He set to work to repair the damage done to Lincoln Cathedral and its precincts, and re-established the long-suspended choral service, finding money for both from his own purse.
 He defended the old rights of the dean and chapter and reasserted the franchises of the close.

 Honywood died unmarried at his deanery on 7 December 1681, aged 85.
 He gave £100 towards the rebuilding of St Paul's Cathedral.
 Friends included Herbert Thorndike, Humphrey Henchman and George Morley, and Samuel Pepys, who called him "a simple priest, though a good well-meaning man" (Diary, 6 August 1664).